AlexTimneyRhodes/Aspect_Ratio_Node/README.md

 ## Installation

-To install this node, place the `aspect_ratio.py` file in the `invokeai/nodes` directory.
+To install this node, unzip the latest release into the `invokeai/nodes` directory.

 ## Supported Aspect Ratios